Finnish Figure Skating Championships

-The Finnish Figure Skating Championships (Taitoluistelun SM-kilpailut) are held annually to crown the national champions of Finland.
-Skaters compete in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
-The event is organized by the Skating Finland (Suomen Taitoluisteluliitto), the sport's national governing body.
+The Finnish Figure Skating Championships (Taitoluistelun SM-kilpailut) are an annual figure skating competition organized by Skating Finland (Suomen Taitoluisteluliitto; formerly known as the Finnish Figure Skating Association) to crown the national champions of Finland.
+The first Finnish Championships were held in 1908 in Helsinki and featured events only for men.
+Events for pair skating was added in 1911, women in 1917, and ice dance in 1981.
+Competitions were frequently interrupted early on, including in 1940 due to the Winter War.
+The championships were also cancelled in 2021 on account of the COVID-19 pandemic.

-Markus Leminen currently holds the record for winning the most Finnish Championship titles in men's singles (with ten), while Maj-Len Helin holds the record in women's singles (with eight).
-Lars Björkman holds the record in pair skating (with six), although these were not all won with the same partner.
-Susanna Rahkamo and Petri Kokko hold the record in ice dance (with six), and Kokko won two additional titles with a previous partner.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+Marcus Nikkanen currently holds the record for winning the most Finnish Championship titles in men's singles (with ten), while Maj-Len Helin holds the record in women's singles (with eight).
+Lars Björkman holds the record in pair skating (with seven), although these were not all won with the same partner.
+Juulia Turkkila and Matthias Versluis are tied with Susanna Rahkamo and Petri Kokko for winning the most titles in ice dance (with six each); however, Kokko won two additional titles with a previous partner.

-The 2026 Finnish Championships are scheduled to be held 4-5 October 2025 in Vantaa.